Share Exchange (Bed & ISA | Bed & SIPP)

 Step 3 - Buy back the same fund or a different investment within the ISA or SIPP.

 Place an instruction using the cash in your ISA or SIPP.
-Standard dealing charges will apply, there are no dealing charges for buying funds.
+Standard dealing charges will apply.

 If you have share certificates you will need to lodge them within a Fund and Share Account before you can use the Share Exchange service.